Fellows are presented in alphabetical order, together with the year of election as Fellow and brief biographical information.

 New - Sabine Sonnentag (University of Mannheim) 2018

-Sabine Sonnentag is a full professor of Work and Organizational Psychology at the University of Konstanz, Germany and a visiting professor at the Radboud University Nijmegen, the Netherlands.
+Sabine Sonnentag is a full professor of Work and Organizational Psychology.
 She studied psychology at the Free University Berlin and received her Ph.D. from the Technical University Braunschweig.
 In her research, Dr. Sonnentag is mainly interested in how individuals can achieve sustained high performance at work and remain healthy at the same time.
 She studies recovery from job stress, proactive work behavior, learning, and self-regulation in the job context.

 Paul Spector (University of South Florida) 2014